-Five years ago, Adore suddenly heard a high-pitched meow outside the window at home.
-She didn’t feel it was right and went downstairs to check it around, but she found nothing.
+One day five years ago, Adore suddenly heard a high-pitched meow outside her window.
+Knowing there was something wrong, she instantly went downstairs to check it out, but found nothing.
 However, the meow still went on in the next few days.

 Adore (L1 of the first row) takes a group photo with her students, who are the volunteers of the 2008 Beijing Olympic Games.
 [Photo provided by Adore/Qianlong]

 Besides Bessie, Adore has also adopted another kitten and a pup and they all get along well with Adore.
 “I am an animal lover and I hate to see animals suffering.
-Someone told me that wild cats who are used to the outside are hard to be raised at home, but now see how comfortable they feel here,” she said, pointing to the cat rescued after Bessie.
+Someone told me that wild cats who are used to living outside are hard to be raised at home, but now you can see how comfortable they are here,” she said, pointing to the cat adopted after Bessie.
 “Now I won’t go on a business trip just because I want to take care of them at home.”

 At present, Adore has an English training job in Beijing.

-Over the past 14 years, she has been engaged in English training for staffs of five-star hotels, large state-owned enterprises and world-class events.
-She has never accepted a fixed job invitation due to her freedom-loving personality.
-“There are lots of training programs in Beijing, so I manage to choose to work for a favorite one that suits me best in terms of the time and place.”
+Over the past 14 years, she has been engaged in English training for staff of five-star hotels, large state-owned enterprises and world-class events.
+She has never accepted a job offer with fixed post due to her freedom-loving personality.
+“There are lots of training programs in Beijing, so I manage to choose a favorite one that suits me best in terms of time and place.”

-Life provides many choices here, and that is why she stays in Beijing.
+Life provides many choices here, that is why she stays in Beijing.

 Bessie is seen in Adore’s study room.
 [Photo by Dai Qi/Qianlong]

-At weekends, she chooses to stay with children.
-She gives English classes at home to Chinese children with age from four years old to more than ten years old.
-On a corner of her bookshelf are placed all kinds of toys, but her favorites are self-made ones.
+At weekends, she chooses to give English classes at home to Chinese children and teenagers among them, the youngest one is only four years old while the oldest one is over ten years old.
+Adore has various toys placed on a corner of her bookshelf, but her favorites are self-made ones.
 “Look, it took me a long time to make.
-Children are good at playing it,” Adore showed me excitedly a set of “find the same” cards.
+Children are good at playing with them,” Adore showed me excitedly a set of “find the same” cards.

-Adore encourages children to do things on themselves, release nature instinct and creatively even if they stand on a table, while she is also a serious teacher -- thick lesson plans are put on the table and teaching arrangements and schedules are hanging on the wall.
+Adore encourages children to do things by themselves, release their nature instinct and be creative even if they just standing on a table.
+At the same time, she is also a serious teacher with thick lesson plans put on the table and teaching arrangements and schedules hung on the wall.

-“I have traveled around the world and I hope to pass on my experience to the children,” She said.
+“I have traveled around the world and I hope to pass on my experience to children,” she said.

 The “find the same” cards made by Adore.
 [Photo by Dai Qi/Qianlong]

-There is an intricate “painting” hanging on the wall in Adore’s living room.
-It has a string of English letters that spells “Adore” among pink print flowers.
+There is an intricate “painting” hung on the wall in Adore’s living room.
+Among pink print flowers on the painting, there is a word, spelling “Adore.”

-It is the connection between Adore and the “painting”, and is roughly the tie linking her and Beijing.
+It is the connection between Adore and the “painting”, and is roughly the tie linking her to Beijing.

 Adore and her 12-year-old pet dog named Beibei in her arms.
 [Photo/Qianlong]